 Let Our Experienced Conservation Easement Lawyers Help Protect Your Land!

 Whether or not you take the time to read through the VOF template or any other organization’s easement template, our attorneys will be glad to speak with you about the many ways that a conservation easement can be used to preserve your land for future generations and can help you choose a recipient organization that is appropriate for meeting your goals for the preservation and management of your land.
 Our attorneys are experienced and capable of advising you on the extensive preparation necessary for donating a conservation easement.
-To date, our attorneys have helped clients donate conservation easements on a collective total of over 12,000 acres of land throughout Southside Virginia.
+To date, our attorneys have helped landowners donate conservation easements on a collective total of over 17,000 acres of land in Southside Virginia.

 Our attorneys are available to help clients donate conservation easements on properties located anywhere in Southside Virginia, including properties in Amelia County, Appomattox County, Buckingham County, Brunswick County, Campbell County, Charlotte County, Cumberland County, Dinwiddie County, Halifax County, Lunenburg County, Mecklenburg County, Nottoway County, and Prince Edward County.

 No matter what kind of conservation easement you might wish to donate or which recipient organization you might choose, the process for donating a conservation easement will take at least several months, so contact us without delay!